botkevin/tinygrad/docs/mnist.md

 ## From here?

 tinygrad is yours to play with now.
+For optimal performance, consider exploring backend-specific optimization guides and troubleshooting common accelerator issues.
 It's pure Python and short, so unlike PyTorch, fixing library bugs is well within your abilities.

 - It's two lines to add multiGPU support to this example (can you find them?).
 You have to `.shard` the model to all GPUs, and `.shard` the dataset by batch.
 - `with Context(DEBUG=2)` shows the running kernels, `DEBUG=4` shows the code.
 All `Context` variables can also be environment variables.